 Sherborne Medical Forum: Dr Rob Childs

 Dr Rob Childs has been a GP in Sherborne for 26 years and is a lead partner for the newly formed Grove Medical Centre.
-He is honoured to have been asked to sit on the Yeatman Hospital League of Friends Committee.
-Rob has been involved with Dorset CCG and Dorset LMC for many years and he would hope to bring some of his knowledge and experience to the committee to assist it with its ongoing and excellent work for the hospital and the local community.
+He is honoured to be asked to sit on the Friends Executive Committee.
+Rob has been involved with Dorset CCG and Dorset LMC for many years and he would hope to bring some knowledge and experience to the committee to assist it with its ongoing and excellent work for the hospital and the local community.

 Sherborne Town Council: Jane Carling

 Jane has lived in Sherborne for much of her life, studying and working here.
 Aware of The Yeatman Hospital’s central role in the community and the force of the affection in which it is held, she is pleased to have the opportunity to work towards the wellbeing of the hospital in the broadening scope of its activities.
 Jane’s experience and current activities are concerned with secondary education, including running a small charity supporting those who want to pursue a career in the medical world, senior citizens (Secretary of the Sherborne Wednesday Club), and the NHS as a member of the Grove PPG and Health Champion.
 Jane is involved in projects aimed at counteracting the effects of climate change and improving the environment.